sofia-fischer/philo-blog/content/posts/2024-09-evolutionary-architecture.md

 ## Structure

 The topology of the software system has a significant impact on the ability to evolve it.
+The book describes different form of coupling in software architecture.

 ### Connascence